 Myasthenic and Cholinergic Crises: What You Need to Know

-If you or your loved one is living with myasthenia gravis (MG), you may have questions about complications.
+If you or a loved one is living with myasthenia gravis (MG), you may worry about complications.
 One serious complication that can develop is called a myasthenic crisis.
-Another less-common complication that may feel similar is a cholinergic crisis.
-Some of the symptoms are similar, but they happen for different reasons.
+Another less common complication is a cholinergic crisis.
+The symptoms of these crises are similar, but they happen for different reasons.1,2

 What are the symptoms of a myasthenic crisis?

-When a myasthenic crisis happens, the muscles that control breathing and swallowing become extremely weak.
-It can be life-threatening.
-People in myasthenic crisis may need a machine called a ventilator to help them breathe.1,2
+During a myasthenic crisis, the muscles that control breathing and swallowing become extremely weak, often rapidly.
+This situation can be life-threatening.
+People in myasthenic crisis may need a machine called a ventilator to help them breathe.2,3

 - Infection